CS2 Labs

 We use analytics and telemetry tools to understand how the site is used, measure feature adoption, evaluate navigation patterns, and improve product performance and usability.

-Current and planned analytics tooling includes PostHog, Google Analytics via the Google tag, Hotjar for behavioral analytics and session insights, and internal telemetry endpoints that record events such as outbound marketplace listing clicks.
+Current and planned analytics tooling includes Vercel Web Analytics, Google Analytics via Google Tag Manager, and internal telemetry endpoints that record events such as outbound marketplace listing clicks.
+Vercel Web Analytics is configured as cookieless, anonymized analytics.
+Google Analytics runs only after the relevant Google Privacy & messaging consent is available.

-• Google Analytics / Google tag for traffic and page analytics.
+- Google Analytics / Google Tag Manager for consent-based traffic and page analytics.

 Public Content and Community Features